MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 at this point that I made the connection to the factory pattern and duck types.

 Once I made that connection, I also immediately understood what mocks were for in testing.
-A mock is nothing more than a duck typed interface.
+A mock is nothing more than a duck type.
 It is meant to replace the real object so that the test doesn't depend on anything concrete.
 Mocks are especially handy for input and output: